begateway/be_protected_client/README.md

 # create rule
 For creating a rule, you should pass 3 params: action - an action.
-Accpeted values: 'reject' and 'review' condition - rule condition alias - rule alias
+Accepted values: 'reject' and 'review' condition - rule condition alias - rule alias